-- 1.1 The Office for Students (OfS), set up by the Higher Education and Research Act 2017, is our regulator and works with higher education providers to make sure that students succeed in higher education. - 1.2 The Quality Assurance Agency (QAA) is an independent body entrusted with monitoring and advising on standards and quality in UK higher education and set the quality code, frameworks, and subject benchmark statements.
-The University is subject to institutional reviews by the QAA. - 1.3 Please note the definition of the below terms, which are referred to in the approval, review, and modification of the course(s):

-'Accreditation' means a process of verifying and approving a higher education institution (HEI) or higher education course by an authorised external institution/body.

-'Validation' means the process whereby the University or an external accreditation authority deem a course of study offered by the University to be academically viable and of an appropriate standard to be offered to prospective students.

-'Revalidation' means the process of reviewing an already validated course to confirm that it remains to be academically viable and of an appropriate standard to continue to be offered to prospective students.

-1.4 Some courses have professional accreditation, the process for accreditation should be initiated at the Content Area level and presented to the Vice-Chancellor's Executive Team (VCET) or its nominated body to ensure it is consistent with the institutional strategy.
+- 1.1 The Office for Students (OfS), set up by the Higher Education and Research Act 2017, is our regulator and works with higher education providers to make sure that students succeed in higher education.
+The OfS is the Designated Quality Body (DQB) for higher education in England. - 1.2 The Quality Assurance Agency (QAA) is an independent body entrusted with advising on standards and quality in UK higher education and set the quality code, frameworks, and subject benchmark statements. - 1.3 Please note the definition of the below terms, which are referred to in the approval, review, and modification of the course(s): - 'Accreditation' means a process of verifying and approving a higher education institution (HEI) or higher education course by an authorised external institution/body. - 'Validation' means the process whereby the University or an external accreditation authority deem a course of study offered by the University to be academically viable and of an appropriate standard to be offered to prospective students. - 'Revalidation' means the process of reviewing an already validated course to confirm that it remains to be academically viable and of an appropriate standard to continue to be offered to prospective students. - 1.4 Some courses have professional accreditation, the process for accreditation should be initiated at the Content Area level and presented to the Vice-Chancellor's Executive Team (VCET) or its nominated body to ensure it is consistent with the institutional strategy.
 Usually, accreditors will wish to visit the University to undertake a review before accrediting the University and they will undertake periodic reviews.